How to Find the Best Meal Replacement Shakes Without Vitamin K

 🚫 Avoid Protein Concentrates and Isolates

-You might also want to avoid ultra-processed protein concentrates and isolates.
+You might also want to avoid protein concentrates and isolates.

-Most meal replacements contain one or both of these ultra-processed protein sources, which have been mechanically and/or chemically stripped of everything but the protein.
+Most protein supplements are made from one or both of these ultra-processed protein sources, which have been mechanically and chemically stripped of everything but the protein.

-This includes the enzymes, fiber, and other natural digestive aids that help your gut break them down.
+This includes the enzymes, fiber, and other natural digestive aids that help you break them down.

-You therefore do not digest them in the same way that you do whole foods, which could affect your gut health.
+You therefore might not digest them in the same way that you do whole foods, which could affect your gut health.

-Studies show that regularly eating protein concentrates and isolates might disrupt your gut microbiome and cause the formation of toxic byproducts in your gut (Nutrients, 2018; Mol Nutr Food Res, 2024).
+Another study shows that it might cause the formation of toxic byproducts in your gut (Mol Nutr Food Res, 2024).

 Order Samples to see for yourself.